In this post, we share 10 best practices for working properly with background images in Elementor.

 In case the section content height exceeds the section size, Elementor will show the entire content, and the section will get an increase in height.

-#5 - Choose Images According to Whether the Layout is Boxed Or Full-Width
+#5 - Choose Images for Boxed Or Full-Width Layouts

 When creating background images for a website, there are three main layout types to consider: